chienh1/MSc-Autonomous-Systems/Robust-Mechatronics/README.md

 ## Labs Overview

 ### Lab 1: Motor Control Using PWM
-Explores driving actuators with PWM, focusing on circuit techniques like bootstrapping for efficient motor control and includes mechanisms for safe current dissipation.
+Learned driving actuators with PWM, focusing on bootstrapping for motor control and includes mechanisms for safe current dissipation.

 ### Lab 2: Amplifier and Analog Filters Design
 Involves building and testing amplifier circuits to understand the effects of component values on filter selectivity and gain.